Shehryyy/UnixProject/INSTALL.md

 -	Turn on the raspberry pi
 -	Connect the raspberry pi model to the laptop using usb-c to usb-c cable.
--	Open terminal and type “ssh <username>@<ip address of the raspberry pi>
+-	Open terminal and type “ssh 'username'@'raspberryPi ip-address'"
 -	Update the system by typing the following in the terminal:
 "sudo apt update"
 "sudo apt upgrade -y"
 -	Open the Raspberry Pi configuration tool by typing:
 "sudo raspi-config"
-Then go to Interface Options -> I2C and enable it.
+- Then go to Interface Options -> I2C and enable it.
 -	Reboot the raspberry pi by typing:
 "sudo reboot"
 -	Use RealVNC Viewer to see the Raspberry pi OS visually